Quick Start

 - Helpful for personal projects, where you're only pulling stats for yourself and friends.

-You can use the client in a couple of ways, but the most common will be:
+You can use the client in a couple of ways, but the recommended pattern is using the async with context manager.
+This ensures connections are properly closed and resources managed.

 import asyncio